You’re about to learn the key differences between response vs reaction, why it’s better to respond than react and how to teach yourself to do that.

 Then, when you feel emotion bubbling up, practice the 5-step PLACE process.

-You should find that you’re able to make more measured decisions that lead to better outcomes and better relationships with others.
+You should find that you’re able to make better decisions that lead to better outcomes and better relationships with others.
 You should also feel better about yourself, because you’re no longer a slave to your emotions.
 Instead, you have enough mindfulness to remain in control of your own destiny.

 Thanks for reading my post!

 I hoped it helped to bring awareness to the difference between reacting versus responding, as well as the pros and cons to each.